FokiDoki/WireRest/README.md

 ---
 ### Install script

-You can use a bash script to install WireRest automatically.
+You can use this bash script to install WireRest automatically.

 Script tested on
 - Ubuntu >= 18.04